 Then there's the other side of the coin – the challenges presented by side-entry garages.

-1. Lot considerations and expenses – A side-entry garage usually requires a larger plot of land, and more of an investment for the homeowner in terms of installing a sizable driveway and enough space for vehicles to turn into the garage and move in and out of it.
+1. Lot considerations and expenses – A side-entry garage usually requires a larger plot of land and more of an investment for the homeowner to install a sizable driveway and enough space for vehicles to turn into the garage and move in out of it.
 (Experts recommend a minimum distance of 30 feet from the garage door to the edge of the pavement – and ideally a distance of 35 feet or more).

 Installing a driveway costs money.
-Because the side-entry garage needs a longer driveway and more sidewalk, it is more expensive than a front-loading one.
+Because the side-entry garage needs a longer driveway and more sidewalks, it is more expensive than a front-loading one.

-With its wide driveway, there’s no problem getting in and out of the side-entry garage of this gorgeous 1-story Craftsman style home.
-The luxurious home – with its beautiful lawn and landscaped front entry – offers 3,999 sq. f.t of heated and cooled living space and includes a welcoming front porch, 3 bedrooms, 3 full baths, 2 half baths, and a sundeck, rear porch, and 3-car garage with an optional workshop (Plan #198-1011).
+With its wide driveway, there's no problem getting in and out of the side-entry garage of this gorgeous 1-story Craftsman-style home.
+The luxurious home – with its beautiful lawn and landscaped front entry – offers 3,999 sq. f.t of heated and cooled living space and includes a welcoming front porch, three bedrooms, three full baths, two half baths, and a sundeck, a rear porch, and 3-car garage with an optional workshop (Plan #198-1011).

-2. A side-entry garage present more maneuverability challenges to those with larger vehicles.
+2. A side-entry garage presents more maneuverability challenges to those with larger vehicles.

 A drive-under garage is masterfully integrated into the overall exterior design of this stunning 2-story Country style home built on an uphill slope.
 The 2-car garage is housed in the basement of the 2,340-sq.-ft., 4-bedroom home (Plan #126-1888).